icweaver/icweaver.github.io/page/index.md

 \end{column}

 \begin{column}{}
-**_Matrix_**
+**_Matching Matrix_**
 \figure{
     path = "/assets/scheduler.png",
     caption = "This is the resulting matching matrix seen on the tutor coordinator's end.
-The data is automatically extracted and post-processed to compute the intersections between available dates/times for all tutor-mentor / student combinations.
-The results are then plotted and a handy tooltip displays the overlapping times for a given tutor-mentor / student pair, which can automatically copied to the clipboard by clicking the cell."
+The data is automatically downloaded, extracting, and post-processed to display the intersections between available dates/times for all tutor-mentor / student combinations.
+A handy tooltip also displays the overlapping times for a given tutor-mentor / student pair, which is automatically copied to the clipboard at the click of a mouse."
 }
 \end{column}
 \end{columns}